BlueByteSystemsInc/PDMShell/src/START.md

 ﻿---
-description: The START command is used to launch programs, tools, or specific applications.
-It supports launching SOLIDWORKS, the PDM administration tool, Notepad, Windows Explorer, and other custom programs.
-Additionally, it can open the SOLIDWORKS API help file or the current folder in Explorer.
+description: Starts a program, tool, or supported application.
 title: START Command Documentation | PDMShell | SOLIDWORKS PDM
 ---
 # START Command Documentation

 ## DESCRIPTION:
-The `start` command is used to launch programs, tools, or specific applications.
+The `start` command launches programs, tools, or supported applications.
 It supports launching SOLIDWORKS, the PDM administration tool, Notepad, Windows Explorer, and other custom programs.
-Additionally, it can open the SOLIDWORKS API help file or the current folder in Explorer.
+It can also open the SOLIDWORKS API help file or the current folder in Explorer.

 ## SYNTAX:
 ```bash